 If we could sum up Animism in one sentence we would describe it as being the ‘right-relationship’ with all that is – in a ‘Living Sentient World’.

-To have a right-relationship there needs to be an understanding that all other living things are not an ‘it’, they are sentient and are therefore ‘they’.
+To have a right-relationship there needs to be an understanding that all other living things are not an ‘it’.
+They are sentient and are therefore ‘they’.
 In fact it is more than an understanding, it is a knowing because Animism is experiential.
-When you experience something for yourself you know and it this is which enables a relationship.
+When you experience something for yourself you know.
+It this is which enables a relationship.

 “In living nature nothing happens that is not in connection with a whole”Geothe 1792